Thanks for volunteering with Special Olympics! Our Volunteer Resources page links to many of our commonly used

 Concussion Awareness Training for Coaches

 All volunteers who act in a coaching capacity at any point are required to complete a Concussion Awareness Training once every three years.
 The course can be completed through the NFHS here.

 Class A Adult (18+) Volunteer Application

 Volunteers ages 18+ who are serving in a position of authority with our athletes and program are required to submit a Class A adult application.
 A current Class A volunteer must verify the new volunteer's identity before the application is considered complete.
-The application includes a release authorizing us to submit a background check using information provided by the volunteer to ensure his or her eligibility.
-The applicant must provide his or her social security number so that the background check can be run.
+The application includes a release authorizing us to submit a background check using the information provided by the volunteer to ensure his or her eligibility.
 The volunteer must be cleared by our Director of Volunteer Services prior to engaging in Class A volunteer service.
 Every three years, we resubmit a background check if the volunteer is still involved.

 Class A Minor (Under 18) Volunteer Application